scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 Code Optimizations
 ------------------

-One of the benefit of translating Python code to C++ code is that it removes most of the dynamic lookups.
+One of the benefits of translating Python code to C++ code is that it removes most of the dynamic lookups.
 It also unveils all the optimizations available at C++ level.
 For instance, a function call is quite costly in Python, which advocates in favor of using inlining.
 This transformation comes at no cost when